MJoshi982/security-log-analyst/README.md

 >
 > The source sent zero bytes, meaning it never completed a real connection
 > — classic SYN scan behaviour.
 It probed 94% different services across
-> 255 hosts, which is the signature of an attacker mapping your network
+> 255 hosts, which is the signature of an attacker mapping SecLogAI network
 > before an attack. **Recommend: block the source IP immediately.**

 ---